wardverduyn/SubdomainEnum/README.md

 This will:
 - Attempt to resolve each subdomain to an IP.
-- Use `gowitness` to capture a screenshot of each subdomain.
+- Use `EyeWitness` to capture a screenshot of each subdomain.
 - Generate `report.html` under `/tmp/<domain>` inside the container (mapped to `./<domain>` on your host).

 ## Output